 BOOST YOUR PROFITS NOW:

 CrowdThnk measures & quantifies stock market consensus positioning to provide clients with intelligent insights and actionable analytics.
-Using Crowdsourced data and Big Data Analytics, we aggregate & assess consensus market positioning and use Machine Learning to forecast future market direction for over 500 stocks.
+Using Crowdsourced data and Big Data Analytics, we aggregate & assess consensus market positioning and use Machine Learning to predict future market direction for over 4000 global stocks.
 Our process is built to help investors achieve a market edge and boost investment performance by Harnessing the Wisdom of Crowds.